 If you're admitted to a private hospital for chemotherapy, immunotherapy, radiotherapy or brachytherapy, we'll pay for your treatment including your accommodation, tests, physiotherapy, and medications administered while you're in hospital (see "What medications can I claim for?" for more information).

-Up to the amount remaining on your Non-Surgical Benefit.
+Up to the benefit limit remaining this policy year on your Non-Surgical Benefit.